Bridge scoring: Elements

-Scoring elements
+The method of accumulation of contract points toward a "game" varies as well.
+However, in all forms of bridge a "game" is achieved when 100 contract points are reached, a "partial game" or "part-score" refers to 10 to 90 contract points, and once either side reaches a game, both sides' part-scores, while still valid to be counted as part of the final score of the entire match, are reset to 0 for the purpose of the next game or rubber bonus.

 Bridge scoring consists of six to eight elements, depending on the variant.

-The method of accumulation of contract points toward a "game" varies, too.
-However, a "game" is always triggered when 100 contract points are reached, a "partial game" or "part-score" refers to 10 to 90 contract points, and once either side reaches a game, both sides' part-scores, while still valid to be counted as part of the final score of the entire match, are reset to 0 for the purpose of the next game or rubber bonus.

-This is the list of the scoring elements:
+These are the scoring elements: